robert17/iotf-rtd/docs/getting_started/features.rst

 Historian
 ---------
-Configure IoTF to store a record of the events your devices generate.
+Configure the Watson IoT platform to store a record of the events your devices generate.

 .. warning:: **Message format restrictions apply to the Historian**